nigelorr/ESP-1ch-Gateway/README.md

 First of all: PLEASE READ THIS FILE AND [Documentation](http://things4u.github.io/Projects/SingleChannelGateway) it should contain most of the information you need to get going.
-Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc. etc. are contained on these pages I hope you have the time to read them and post any remaining questions.
+Unfortunately I do not have the time to follow up on all emails, and as most information including pinouts etc. etc. are contained on these pages I hope you have the time to read them and post any remaining questions.

 I do have more than 10 Wemos D1 mini boards running, some I built myself,